YVETTE NICOLE BROWN

 Photo credit: Yvette Nicole Brown

 The session she was participating in was about the value of sympathetic caregiving.
 Ten years ago, she bowed out of her hit TV series Community to care for her dad.
-She moved him across the country and into her home where she became his full-time, loving caregiver.
+She moved him across the country and into her home, where she became his full-time, loving caregiver.
+"Family first," she says.

-I attended the discussion and when it was over, I walked up to talk to her.
+I attended the discussion, and when it was over, I walked up to talk to her.
 She was all smiles and said hello.
 “That was a great talk,” I said.
 Then, “This is a little different, but…” She interrupted, “Is this about a picture?”
 I said, “Yeah!”
 She continued, “You want me to take a picture of you, right?”
 Surprised, I said, “Yeah!”

 "I was just looking at your website today," she said.
 "Then I saw you in the audience and thought, I know that girl.
 I know that girl.
 How do I know her??
 Oh!
 It’s that same girl from the picture.”